-National/ Regional IP Office (Country) Type of representative National terminology Entitlements/specific rules for representing clients in trade mark and design matters Polish Patent Office (Poland) Legal practitioner Article 120(1) (a) EUTMR / Article 78(1)(a) CDR ' prawnik' 'Adwokat, radca prawny' Persons holding the title 'Adwokat, radca prawny' , meaning a lawyer admitted to the bar, are entitled to act as legal practitioners before the national industrial property office in trade mark and design matters pursuant to the laws of Poland, and consequently entitled to act before the EUIPO in trade mark and design matters.
+National/ Regional IP Office (Country) Type of representative National terminology Entitlements/specific rules for representing clients in trade mark and design matters Polish Patent Office (Poland) Legal practitioner Article 120(1) (a) EUTMR / Article 78(1)(a) CDR ' prawnik' 'Adwokat, radca prawny' Persons holding the title 'Adwokat, radca prawny', meaning a lawyer admitted to the bar, are entitled to act as legal practitioners before the national industrial property office in trade mark and design matters pursuant to the laws of Poland, and consequently entitled to act before the EUIPO in trade mark and design matters.
 Professional Representativ e (Trade Marks and Designs) Article 120(2)(c) EUTMR / Article 78(1)(b) CDR) 'Zawodowi pełnomocnicy' 'Rzecznik Patentowy' Entitlement is conditional upon possession of a special professional qualification Persons holding the title 'Rzecznik Patentowy' (on the list of patent attorneys maintained by the Polish Patent Office) have the necessary 'special professional qualification' and are therefore entitled to act as professional representatives before the EUIPO in trade mark and design matters.

-Portuguese National Industrial Property Office practitioner Article 120(1) (a) EUTMR / Article 78(1)(a) CDR 'advogado' admitted to the bar, are entitled to act as legal practitioners before the national industrial property office pursuant to Portuguese law, and consequently entitled to act before the EUIPO in trade mark and design matters.
-(Portugal) Professional Representativ e (Trade Marks and Designs) 'mandatário autorizado' 'Agentes da Propiedade Industrial' and 'notary' Representation is open to anybody a. who has acted before the national office for at least 5 years, or b. who is exempt from the 5-year requirement as they are in possession of a professional qualification officially recognised in accordance with the regulations laid down by that State CDR Any person may act before the Portuguese Institute of Industrial Property (Option a).
-In addition, persons holding the titles of 'Agentes da Propiedade Industrial' and 'notary' are officially recognised as professionally qualified to represent third parties before the Portuguese Institute of Industrial Property and are therefore National/ Regional IP Office (Country) Type of representative National terminology Entitlements/specific rules for representing clients in trade mark and design matters Professional Representativ e (Trade Marks and Designs)'mandatário autorizado'Representation is open to anybody a. who has acted before the national office for at least 5 years, or b. who is exempt from the 5-year requirement as they are in possession of a professional qualification officially recognised in accordance with the regulations laid down by that StateArticle 78(1)(b) CDR)CDR)Any person may act before the Portuguese Institute of Industrial Property.
-In order for this person to be fore the EUIPO, the person must have at least 5 years' experience before the Portuguese Institute of Industrial Property (Option a).In addition, persons holding the titles of 'Agentes da Propiedade Industrial' and 'notary' are officially recognised as professionally qualified to represent third parties before the Portuguese Institute of Industrial Property and are therefore Portuguese National Industrial Property Office practitioner Article 120(1) (a) EUTMR / Article 78(1)(a) de justiça' Persons holding the title 'Advogado' , a lawyer admitted to the bar, are entitled to act as legal practitioners before the national industrial property office pursuant to Portuguese law, and consequently entitled to act before the EUIPO in trade mark and design matters. a professional representative before the EUIPO (Option b).
-Representativ e (Trade Marks and Designs) Article 120(2)(c) EUTMR / Article 78(1)(b) autorizado' 'Agentes da Propiedade Industrial' and a. who has acted before the national office for at least 5 years, or b. who is exempt from the 5-year requirement as they are in possession of a professional qualification officially recognised in accordance with the regulations laid down by that State Any person may act before the Portuguese Institute of Industrial Property.
+National/ Regional IP Office (Country) Type of representative National terminology Entitlements/specific rules for representing clients in trade mark and design matters INPI - Portuguese National Industrial Property Office Legal practitioner Article 120(1) (a) EUTMR / Article 78(1)(a) CDR 'Profissionais de justiça' 'Advogado' Persons holding the title 'Advogado', a lawyer admitted to the bar, are entitled to act as legal practitioners before the national industrial property office pursuant to Portuguese law, and consequently entitled to act before the EUIPO in trade mark and design matters.
+(Portugal) Professional Representativ e (Trade Marks and Designs) Article 120(2)(c) EUTMR / Article 78(1)(b) CDR) 'mandatário autorizado' 'Agentes da Propiedade Industrial' and 'notary' a. who has acted before the national office for at least 5 years, or b. who is exempt from the 5-year requirement as they are in possession of a professional qualification officially recognised in accordance with the regulations laid down by that State Any person may act before the Portuguese Institute of Industrial Property.
 In order for this person to be entitled to act as a professional representative before the EUIPO, the person must have at least 5 years' experience before the Portuguese Institute of Industrial Property (Option a).
-In addition, persons holding the titles of 'Agentes da Propiedade Industrial' and 'notary' are officially recognised as professionally qualified to represent third parties before the Portuguese Institute of Industrial Property and are therefore not subject to the 5-year requirement to act as a professional representative before the EUIPO
+In addition, persons holding the titles of 'Agentes da Propiedade Industrial' and 'notary' are officially recognised as professionally qualified to represent third parties before the Portuguese Institute of Industrial Property and are therefore not subject to the 5-year requirement to act as a professional representative before the EUIPO (Option b).